DanCInOz/sphinx-setup-docs/docs/source/03-editing.rst

     * It has two items, the second item uses two lines.

-    1. This is a numbered list.
-    2. It has two items too.

     #.
 This is a numbered list.
     #.
 It has two items too.

+    1. This is a different numbered list.
+    2. It has two items too.

     Nested lists are possible, but be aware that they must be separated from the parent list items by blank lines.